-Key Information - for explanatory notes, see Appendix A Policy consultation period 1 November 2022 to 6 January 2023 Policy determined on 7 February 2023 Policy published on school webs site 1 March 2023 Policy contact name and position า Charlotte Board, Clerk to the Governors Amendments after determination - Department for Education school l number 878-2225 Age range 4 to 11.
-There is also Early Years provision from 3.
-Type of school Foundation primary school Admissions authority Governing Board Normal round intake Reception Published Admission Number 20)24-25 15 Priority for children to another se etting South Molton Community College 1 Priority for children from another setting No Designated religious character No Priority according to faith No Admissions catchment area Yes - see below Entitlement to free transport from า Yes, if this is the closest school available to home Devon County Council 2 Yes, if home is in the school's catchment area School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office Supplementary Information Form Yes - only to be used for exceptional need priority.
-See below Key Dates Normal round to Re eception When to apply 15 Novem ber 2023 to 15 January 2024 Decision 16 April 20 024 When to appeal from 17 M ay 2024 or from 20 school days after the refusal, whichever is later 3 Deadline to submit appeal 31 May 20 Deadline to hear appeal 26 July 20)24 4 Key Dates In-Year admission When to apply ne 2024 for Year Groups 1 to 6 ptember 2024 for Reception Decision within 15 school days of an application When to submit appeal from 20 school days after refusal Deadline to hear appeal within 30 s school days of the form being submitted
+Key information.
+For glossary and e explanatory notes, see Appendix A nk to further information, within this document or elsewhere.
+Policy consultation period 1 November 2023 to 5 January 2024 Policy determined on 6 February 2024 Policy published on school website 15 March 2024 Policy contact: name and position Charlotte Board, Clerk to the Governors Amendments after determination Department for Education school number 878-2225 Age range 4 to 11 primary school Early Years provision 1 From the age of 3 Type of school Foundation Admissions authority Governing Board Normal round intake, (relevant age group) Reception Published Admission Number 2025-26 15 Priority for children to another setting 2 South Molton Community College Priority for children from another setting No Designated religious character No Priority according to faith No Admissions catchment area Yes - see below Entitlement to LA transport 3 Yes - if this is the nearest available school to home Yes - if home is in the school's catchment area School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office.
+If applying on an application form provided by another LA, please ensure that you mention anything that you feel could give you additional priority - for example priority for children of staff or an exceptional need.
+Supplementary Information Form Yes - only to be used for exceptional need priority.
+See below When to apply, normal round admission 15 November 2024 to 15 January 2025.
+Late applications accepted 4 Normal round decision 16 April 2025 When to appeal from 14 May 2025 or from 20 school days after the refusal 5 Deadline to submit appeal 6 31 May 2025.
+Later appeals accepted.
+Deadline to hear appeal, normal round 25 July 2025 When to apply, in-year admission from 1 June 2025 for Year Groups 1 to 6 from 1 September 2025 for Reception In-year decision within 15 school days of an application When to submit appeal any time after refusal Deadline to submit appeal there is no deadline